by Santorini Dave • Updated: January 11, 2019

 6. Park Hyatt • Shinjuku • $$$$

 Lost in Translation made this luxury high-rise hotel a celebrity.
 Stunning views from superbly designed rooms, the ever-popular New York Grill, and fitness facilities that include a sky-lit lap pool and gym offering free classes.
-Away from the action of Shinjuku, with free shuttle buses to and from Sinjuku Station. • map • (03) 5322-1234.
+Away from the action of Shinjuku (maybe a little too removed for some), with free shuttle buses to and from Sinjuku Station. • map • (03) 5322-1234.

 7. Hotel Century Southern Tower • Shinjuku • $$